 Andrew Lo, Massachusetts Institute of Technology, Keynote Speaker

 UCLA Conference Center – Carnesale Commons – Palisades Room, 3rd Floor

 251 Charles E Young Drive West, Los Angeles

 A Second Generation Behavioral Finance

-The second generation describes people as “normal,” neither “rational” nor “irrational.”
+The second generation, presented in Statman’s Finance for Normal People (Oxford University Press, 2017), describes people as “normal,” neither “rational” nor “irrational.”
 Normal people are people like you and me.
 Each of us has wants - hope for riches, freedom from poverty, nurturing children and families, being true to values, gaining high social status, playing games and winning, and more.
 We apply knowledge and cognitive and emotional shortcuts as we pursue our wants.
 Sometimes, however, we are diverted from our wants by ignorance and cognitive and emotional errors.
-Our wants, even more than our knowledge, ignorance, and cognitive and emotional shortcuts and errors, underlie answers to important questions of finance, including portfolio construction, saving and spending, asset pricing, and market efficiency (Statman, Finance for Normal People, 2017).
+Our wants, even more than our knowledge, ignorance, and cognitive and emotional shortcuts and errors, underlie answers to important questions of finance, including portfolio construction, saving and spending, asset pricing, and market efficiency.

 Hersh Shefrin, Santa Clara University

 Analysts’ Fundamental Error in the Computation of Fundamental Value